soggybag/tetris-redux-app/README.md

   - Show level at the top of sidebar
   - Show number of lines to clear before next level

-- Put something in the footer...
-  - Links
-    - Info on Tetris and history of Tetris
-    - Link to source tutorial

 ## Contributions

 Feel to contribute!
 See our [contributions guide](contributing.md).